phyzhenli/AM/README.md

 ## Multipliers

-The C++ and Verilog models of reproduced multipliers and generated multipliers are provided.
+The Verilog models of reproduced multipliers and generated multipliers are provided.

 ### unsigned 8-bit multipliers